-Research on the woody vines had been limited, going back only to the mid-1980s.
-Intrigued by lianas and the ecology of tropical forests, Schnitzer soon found himself on a remote island in Panama, immersed in research.
-As part of a small team of scientists, Schnitzer tested conventional theories about the lianas’ role in species diversity and forest regeneration.
+Schnitzer soon found himself on a remote island in Panama, immersed in research.
+As part of a small team of scientists, Schnitzer tested theories about the lianas vines’ role in forest diversity and regeneration.

 His fieldwork evolved into leading-edge experiments in Panama.
-By 2015, just after becoming Mellon Distinguished Professor of Biology at Marquette after a dozen years at the University of Wisconsin–Milwaukee, he had published studies that broke new ground in understanding how lianas cut into the carbon-reducing capacity of a rain-forest’s canopy.
+By 2015, just after becoming Mellon Distinguished Professor of Biology at Marquette, he had published studies that broke new ground in understanding how lianas cut into the carbon-reducing capacity of a rain-forest’s canopy.
 The implications drew a straight line to climate change, garnering headlines in The New York Times and Smithsonian, and drawing major grant funding.

 “The reason why this is a big problem is that the capacity of tropical forests to continue taking up carbon would change dramatically if vines increased in abundance relative to trees,” he says.
 “All the data suggest an increase.”